-Students are expected to check e-mail frequently and regularly in order to stay current with College-related communications, recognizing that certain communications may be time-critical.
-It is recommended that e-mail be checked daily, but at a minimum, twice per week.
-Regular e-mail management will also minimize the risk that the inbox will be full, causing the e-mail to be returned to the sender with an error.
-Undeliverable messages returned due to either a full inbox or use of a "spam" filter will be considered delivered without further action required of the College.
+Students are expected to check e-mail frequently and regularly in order to stay current with Collegerelated communications, recognizing that certain communications may be time-critical.
+It is recommended that e-mail be checked daily.

-Students on off-campus study programs approved by the college are expected to check their email as regularly as time and facilities permit.
+Students on off-campus study programs approved by the College are expected to check their e-mail as regularly as time and facilities permit.
 In cases where the student is away from internet access for more than a week at a time, the student should set their "away message" using procedures described on the ITS website.
 If an urgent situation arises while the student has an away message set, every attempt will be made to contact the student through other means.